 At this point I decided to submit a complaint to Dover District Council Professional Standards Department about the way in which the planning department had processed my planning application.

 After I had submitted this formal complaint on the 29th August 2005 it was merely passed to Mike Dawson, Chief Planning Officer (CPO), whose response did not deal with the concerns I raised.

 Given that my complaint related to matters that fell within the remit of the Planning Department, including factual inaccuracies in their planning report, was it appropriate to give it to the head of that department to investigate?
 Clearly Mr Dawson could not be considered impartial in this instance.

-I subsequently wrote to Nadeem Aziz the Council’s Chief Executive (CE) expressing my concerns and he then referred my complaint to Mr C.J.
+I subsequently wrote to Nadeem Aziz the Chief Executive (CE) of Dover District Council expressing my concerns and he then referred my complaint to Mr C.J.
 Grieve on 22nd September 2005.

 At this time Nadeem Aziz assured me that after my complaint had been investigated, Mr Grieve’s final report and his findings would be binding and could not be altered.
 But the CE was not true to his word because he did ultimately attempt to coerce Mr Grieve to change his published report.

 Mr Grieve was a Professional Standards Investigator and Accredited Mediator, formerly a Chief Superintendent with Kent Police.
 He was an external investigator although, in practice, a salaried officer of Dover District Council but he operated outside the Council’s normal management structure.

 Mr Grieve expended some 200 hours thoroughly investigating my complaint and his findings were published in a report dated the 6th May 2006.